Three killed in Manipur in renewed violence

+This is the first time that an attack in the recent bout of violence has occurred in Ukhrul district, which is dominated by Tangkhul Nagas.

-Sounds of heavy gunfire were heard from the village, which falls under Litan police station, early in the morning, they said.
+Sounds of heavy gunfire were heard from the village, which falls in Litan police station area, early in the morning, they said.

 Officials said the bodies of the three youths aged between 24 years and 35 years were found after police carried out a thorough search in the surrounding villages and forest areas.